 2. Individual Band Member Resumes – If there are many of you, it’s sometimes tempting to list the accolades of each and every band member.
 Again – add this to your website, but leave it out of the bio unless it’s critical to the story.

-3. Mentioning the Accolades of the Mastering Engineer – Yes, it’s important to you that your record was engineered at Sterling Sound but I promise – average fans don’t understand what in the heck that is.
+3. Mentioning the Accolades of the Mastering Engineer – Yes, it’s important to you that your record was engineered at an expensive mastering house but I promise – average fans don’t understand what in the heck that is.